thierrydecker/myason/PULL_REQUEST_CHECKLIST.md

   - Write the docs yourself.

 - If any new functions/classes are added, do they contain docstrings?
+- If complex blocks of code are present, do they content comments?
 - If any new features are added, are they in `README.md`?

 ## Credit the Authors